romanwixinger/quantum-gates-docs/docs/source/index.rst

 Welcome to the Quantum Gates documentation
 ======================================

-**Quantum Gates** is a Python library for simulate the noisy behaviour of real quantum devices.
-The noise is incorporated directly in the gates, which become stochastic matrices.
+**Quantum Gates** is a Python library for simulating the noisy behaviour of real quantum devices.
+The noise is incorporated directly into the gates, which become stochastic matrices.

 .. note::